nailuj05/FusionWater/README.md

 The BaseFluidInteractor also defines the basic settings all Interactors inherit.
 Those are
 ```
-- Custom Volume: Used to set a custom volume, 0 means the volume will be calculated using the colliders
+- Custom Volume: Used to set a custom volume.
+0 means the volume will be calculated using the colliders
 - Dampening Factor: The dampening applied to the object
 - Simulate Water Turbulence: Adds random disturbence forces generated from perlin noise
 - Turbulence Strength: The strength of the applied forces